Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 Sora

-Sora is more convincing when the buyer wants a flagship model benchmark for realism, motion, sound, and style range.
+Sora is useful only when the reader wants historical benchmark context for realism, motion, sound, and style range.

 Difference